ibm-messaging/mq-golang/README.md

 ### Windows

 * Install the Go runtime and compiler.
 On Windows, the common directory is `c:\Go`
-* Ensure you have a gcc-based compiler, for example from the Cygwin distribution.
+* Ensure you have a gcc-based compiler.
+The variant that now seems to be recommended for cgo is the [tdm-gcc-64](https://jmeubank.github.io/tdm-gcc/download/) 64-bit compiler suite.
-I recommend you use the mingw variation, to ensure compiled code can be used on systems without Cygwin installed.
 The default `gcc` compiler from Cygwin does not work because it tries to build a Cygwin-enabled executable but the MQ libraries do not work in that model;
 the `mingw` versions build Windows-native programs.